-- 13.1.
-About 100 hrs. of Guidance lectures are given in each year, to all those joining the classes for the Associateship/Fellowship program or for obtaining the Post Graduate Diploma in Shipping Management & Logistics.
-In Mumbai, lectures are delivered at the Institute at Nariman Point or at Institute of Marine Engineers (India) IMEI Seawoods (Navi Mumbai) or at Maritime Training Institute (MTI) of Shipping Corporation of India (SCI), Powai, on weekends in the 2nd half on Saturdays or in 1st half of Sundays from beginning July till end January every year, so that students who are working can learn while they earn.
-These class participants may be engaged on public holidays for longer sessions.
-This is a provisional schedule.
-It may change to meet to meet the requirement of the institute.
-Prior notice to this effect will be given to the students.
-All efforts are made not to inconvenience the students. - 13.2.
-The class students need to have at least 75% attendance in each year before they are allowed to appear for annual examinations.
-However this is relaxed if the student misses some classes on account of official travel related exigencies.
-Attendance is also relaxed on medical grounds.
+- 131. Around 90-100 hrs. of Guidance lectures are given in each year, to all those joining the classes for the Associateship/Fellowship program or for obtaining the Advance Diploma in Shipping Management & Logistics.
+In Mumbai, lectures are delivered at the Institute at Nariman Point or at Institute of Marine Engineers (India) IMEI Seawoods (Navi Mumbai) on weekends from beginning June till end January every year, so that students who are working can learn while they earn. - 132.
+The students need to have 75% attendance in each year before they are allowed to appear for annual examinations.